yugabyte/terraform-provider-ybm/docs/resources/vpc_peering.md

 Required:

-- `cidr` (String) The CIDR of the VPC in which the application is deployed.
 - `cloud` (String) The cloud(eg. AWS or GCP) on which the application is deployed.
-- `project` (String) The project ID on the cloud(eg. AWS or GCP) in which the application is deployed.
+- `project` (String) The account ID for AWS and project ID for GCP.
-- `region` (String) The region in the cloud(eg. AWS or GCP) where the application is deployed.
 - `vpc_id` (String) The ID of the VPC in which the application is deployed.

+Optional:

+- `cidr` (String) The CIDR of the VPC in which the application is deployed.
+- `region` (String) The region in the cloud where the application is deployed.